misbah-anwar/stroke-prediction-in-R/README.md

 # stroke-prediction-in-R
-Description According to WHO, stroke is the second leading cause of death and the third leading cause of disability in humans in the world.
+According to WHO, stroke is the second leading cause of death and the third leading cause of disability in humans in the world.
 It is estimated that 70% of strokes occur in low- and middle-income countries.

 Dataset link: https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset